csirmaz/submodular-functions-6/README.md

 `iterate.c` - Implementation of a single iteration of the DD method as a pipe.
 It reads the description of the problem, the next inequality, and then produces the result of the iteration.
-Should be compiled for each base size separately.
+Should be compiled for each base size N separately.
 Used by the controller program `base.pl`.
-To compile, use
+To compile for a given N, use
 `gcc -O3 -o bin/iter<N> -D RANK=<N> iterate.c bitmap.c`

 `neig.c` - A version of `iterate.c` for computing the neighbors of a ray.
 Used by the controller program `runjob.pl`.
-Should be compiled for each base size separately.
-To compile, use
+Should be compiled for each base size N separately.
+To compile for a given N, use
 `gcc -O3 -o bin/neig<N> -D RANK=<N> neig.c bitmap.c`

 `newrays.c` - Generates the extremal rays from the neighbor enumeration.
 It can produce a canonical representative from the corresponding orbit rather than the ray itself.
 Used by the controller program `runjob.pl`.
-Sould be compiled for each base size separately.
-To compile, use `gcc -O3 -o bin/newr<N> -D RANK=<N> newrays.c`
+Sould be compiled for each base size N separately.
+To compile for a given N, use `gcc -O3 -o bin/newr<N> -D RANK=<N> newrays.c`

 `extract.c` - Generate extremal rays from an intermediate cone of the DD method as produced by the controller program `base.pl`.
 It can produce a canonical representative from the corresponding orbit rather than the ray itself.
-Should be compiled for each base size separately.
+Should be compiled for each base size N separately.
-To compile, use
+To compile for a given N, use
 `gcc -O3 -o bin/extr<N> -D RANK=<N> extract.c bitmap.c`

 `base.pl` - Controller program to execute all iterations of the DD method for